-For most of us in the United States, scorpions seem almost like a fictitious creature.
-We see them only in movies, inked onto skin, and occasionally at a pet store.
+For most of us in the United States, scorpions seem almost like a fictitious creature: they’re seen only in movies, inked onto skin, and occasionally at a pet store.
 For those who live in the warmer states, however, they are all too real.
 Scorpions can be found all across the semi-arid regions of the southern United States with the greatest diversity found in the states of Arizona and California.
 The lucky folks in those states share their land with about sixty different scorpion species.
 Many people associate scorpions only with deserts, but they can also be found in grasslands, forests, and up in the mountains.
 Scorpions, like spiders, ticks, and mites, are arachnids.
-They have eight legs, a crunchy outer shell, and taste pretty good on some rye with mayonnaise.

 Most scorpions found in the U.S. are really not all that dangerous.
 That is unless you are very old, very young, or are allergic to them.
 Yes, if you get stung by one it’s gonna hurt like hell, and you’ll probably wish it hadn’t happened.
 But chances are . . . you’ll live.
 The scorpion sting is often compared to a bad wasp or hornet sting.
 Bark scorpions (see left) are the biggest threat.
 If the sting came from one of these guys, a quick hospital visit is in order.
 Believe it or not, having scorps around can be quite beneficial.
 This is due to their being quite predatory.
 Scorpions provide some good natural pest control.
 They love eating bugs, spiders, and even other scorpions.
 So you see, in general, it’s really not too terrible having scorpions around . . . if you can stand the creepy little jerks.
 If you can’t, hey, I understand.
 I worked side by side with ’em in a pet store for several years and never got used to them.
 Hence this article.
 In it you’ll not only find ways to keep them away from you and your home, but also how, if you’ve gotta do it, to kill the crap out of ’em.

 Common U.S. Scorpion Species